PelmeenidHapukoorega/Solutions-Architect/AZ-900/01-Cloud-Concepts/Notes.md

 # Describe Cloud concepts

+## Table of contents

+* What is Shared Responsibility Model?
+* Cloud Models
+* Azure Arc
+* Azure VMware

 ## What is cloud computing?

 * Cloud computing is the delivery of computing services (like virtual machines, storage, databases, and networking) over the internet.